Mapping Segregation

 About the Project

-Mapping Segregation in Washington DC reveals the profound role of race in shaping the nation's capital during the first half of the 20th century.
+Mapping Segregation in Washington DC reveals the role of race in shaping the nation's capital during the first half of the 20th century.

-Racially restrictive covenants—which barred the conveyance of property to African Americans—were used by real estate developers and white citizens associations to create and maintain racial barriers.
+Racially restrictive covenants—which barred the conveyance of property to African Americans—were used by real estate developers and White citizens associations to create and maintain racial barriers.
 Upheld by the courts, covenants assigned value to housing and to entire neighborhoods based on the race of their occupants, and made residential segregation the norm.
-Federal policy and local zoning codes served to institutionalize segregation and the displacement of black residents.
-Segregated housing projects, schools, and playgrounds helped solidify racial boundaries.
-Although eventually outlawed, covenants had a lasting imprint on the city.
-Their legacy was central to shaping DC's mid-century racial transformation; led to decades of disinvestment in areas where African Americans lived; and influenced residential patterns that persist today.
+Federal policy and local zoning codes served to institutionalize segregation and the displacement of Black residents.
+As shown in this project’s story maps, segregated housing projects, schools, and playgrounds also helped create exclusively White neighborhoods and concentrate Black residents in areas that were older and overcrowded or remote and less developed.

 Mapping Segregation is a resource for historians, activists, educators, students, and journalists, and provides essential context for conversations around race and gentrification in DC.
 The project's maps unveil historical patterns that would otherwise remain invisible and largely unknown.
 The ongoing, lot-by-lot documentation of racial covenants is set in the context of DC's demographic transformation over the course of several decades.
-Primary documents, archival
+Primary documents, archival news clippings, photographs, and oral testimony also contribute to the stories these maps tell.

 This website was produced with assistance from the Historic Preservation Fund, administered by the National Park Service, Department of the Interior.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the Department of the Interior.